Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

-1. The `@FromContract(C.class)` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Storage` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Storage` or interface.
+1. The `@FromContract(C.class)` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Storage` or to instance methods of a (non-strict) subclass of `io.takamaka.code.lang.Storage` or of an interface.
 2. In every use of the `@FromContract(C.class)` annotation, class `C` is a subclass of the abstract class `io.takamaka.code.lang.Contract`.
 3. If a method is annotated as `@FromContract(C.class)` and overrides another method,